 Kris’ personal artwork focuses on three dimensional media and painting.
 Her current pieces include clay wall hangings and free-form sculptures, finished in acrylic paint and oil pastels and mounted on wood.
 Some of her work is currently for sale at Hourglass Gift Gallery in Melrose MA.

-Jen Blesso, Studio Assistant has been with Follow Your Art as a student, a mom, and now as an employee for 4 years.
+Jen Blesso has been with Follow Your Art as a student, a mom, and now as an employee for 8 years.
 She studied Art History at Smith College and Mental Health and Behavioral Medicine at Boston University School of Medicine.
-Her art training is informal.
 She has made art all her life and taken classes at Smith and BU.
 Her current passion is paper arts and collage.
 “Making art is when I feel the bravest and the most free to take risks.
 I hope to pass this on to my children and my students”.

 Penelope Young is a Melrose artist and quilter who works intuitively with fabric, dyes, paint, beads, glass, natural and found objects.
 See more of her information and photos of her intricate, colorful work at her website.